 Attendance is mandatory and will be assessed by roll call.
+You may miss 2 sessions without any penalty.
+Students will lose 1% from their final grade for each unexcused absence.
 Absences will be excused in accordance with UF policy.
-Acceptable excuses include illness, religious holidays, & military obligation: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+Acceptable excuses include illness, religious holidays, & military obligation.
 These need to be documented excuses.
-Should you miss a class for any reason, you are responsible for informing yourself about the material covered.
+Should you miss a class for any reason, you are responsible for informing yourself as to the material covered.
 Except in the case of certified illness or other UF accepted excuse, there will be no make-up option for missed exams/assignments.
 Where possible, make-ups should be arranged prior to absence.
 Alternatively, students should contact me on return to classes.
+Arriving late or leaving early (before class is dismissed) is considered a half absence and results in minus 0.5% from the final grade.